All ronwillemsphoto.com images are © Ron Willems

 He is regarded by many as New Zealand's most talented colour transparency photographer of all time, being the only person to have won the New Zealand Robinson Cup for an exceptional transparency image six times over a period of 30 years.
 He also gained numerous national and international awards in the medium.

-Currently he shoots all his photography with a Nikon D7000, and Nikkor lenses.
+Currently he shoots all his photography with a Nikon D7500, and Nikkor lenses from 10mm-500mm.
 His digital work is either shown as projected images or produced as prints.
 In the past all his film work was shot using a Nikon F100 and Kodak transparency film and when not shown as slides, they are scanned on a Nikon Coolscan IV for printing or digital manipulation.
 While currently doing all his experimental work on the computer via Photoshop, his earlier experimental work was all done in the darkroom using film up to 4x5 inches to get high quality results.

 He has twice won the Australian Digital Photography Awards as the most successful participant from Australasia and has won the New Zealand Salon of Photography six times.
+In 2007 he became the inaugural winner of the Jack Sprosen New Zealand Audio-Visual Salon.
 He has gained over 45 major international awards and over 2,000 exhibits of his work in Australasia, Asia, Africa, America and Europe.
 In addition to exhibiting he has also judged extensively including national and international salons of photography.

 His photographic work and articles have been published in books and magazines in New Zealand, Australia and the United States.

 Lecturing in a relaxed, informative and engaging style has taken him all over New Zealand, Australia and the United States addressing audiences of up to 500 people.

 A keen interest in all facets of life sees him travelling extensively with an involvement in photojournalism, landscape, model, nature and experimental photography.